dzmanashvilisaba/Social-Computing/README.md

 ## Project
 ### Effects of Automatization on Jobs and Employment
-This project was to investigate the effects of technology development and automatization of skills on jobs and employment of people.
+This project was to investigate the effects of technology development and automatization on jobs and employment of people.
 For that purpose the following methodology was used:
   1. Collected and determined the global employemnt measures according to the industry sectors and general jobs (729 job names)
-  2. Collected and determined the description of each job, and given to it necessary skills to execute those jobs
+  2. Collected and determined the description of each job, and characterized each by ceartain skills to execute those jobs
-  3. Using Text Classifier (Online) determined how much of these jobs need those particular skills (percentage %)
+  3. Using Text Classifier (Online) determined the degree of involvment of those particular skills in these jobs percentagewise
-  4. Using past 30 years of data used ARIMA prediciton model to forecast following 10 yeears of data.
+  4. Used past 30 years of data of employment and ARIMA prediciton model to forecast following 10 yeears of employment data industrywise and jobwise.
-  5. Given estimated possible employment measure in 10 years, and possible automatability of each jobs, adding few more assumptions, the percent of automated jobs was estimated
+  5. Given estimated possible employment measure in 10 years, and possible automatability of each jobs, additionally including few more assumptions, the percent of automated jobs was estimated

 |        |      |
 | -------------- | -------------- |